sivaedara/dockerDemo/README.md

 Note:We are installing docker only in our build server, rest of servers we are going to use ansible playbooks https://github.com/sivaedara/vagrantBoxes

+To run some commans vagrant user might not be good enough so make sure to switch to root user

+*su root*

 ## Steps to install docker:
 -- This will fetch docker packages and dependencies from redhat and install docker